tecnolista/tecnolista/README.md

 # <img src="https://raw.githubusercontent.com/tecnolista/tecnolista/main/assets/unsap-icon.png" height="22px">&nbsp; The [United Sapiens](https://www.united-sapiens.org) Initiative

 <p align="justify">The world has become quite chaotic and complex in the last few decades, hyperconnected and fast-changing, yet with a total “bad vibe".
-After millennia of civilization we still have wars, massacres, genocides, heinous crimes, human rights violations, etc. In my opinion, we have forgotten the most important thing throughout history:&nbsp; <b>WE ARE ALL HUMANS, A SINGLE PEOPLE OF A SINGLE SPECIES</b>.</p>
+After millennia of civilization we still have wars, massacres, genocides, heinous crimes, human rights violations, etc. In my opinion, we have forgotten the most important thing throughout history:&nbsp; WE ARE ALL HUMANS, A SINGLE PEOPLE OF A SINGLE SPECIES.</p>

 <p align="justify">Throughout this terrible pandemic, the immense number of deaths reminded us that human life is like a burning candle, just a blow to extinguish it.
-In view of this, I decided to put into practice an old dream of creating an <b>NGO</b> (Non-Governmental Organization) in the area of human rights.
-The name of the initiative is <b>United Sapiens</b> - the idea is to act globally.
-My main goal would be to support the <b>United Nations</b>' efforts to find peaceful solutions to international conflicts and political rivalries.</p>
+In view of this, I decided to put into practice an old dream of creating an NGO (Non-Governmental Organization) in the area of human rights.
+The name of the initiative is United Sapiens - the idea is to act globally.
+My main goal would be to support the United Nations' efforts to find peaceful solutions to international conflicts and political rivalries.</p>

 ```
      ------ WE THE SAPIENS ------